getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

         [{% asset gitlab/gitlab-create-issue.png alt="pop-up modal to create issue" %}]({% asset gitlab/gitlab-create-issue.png @path %})

-    1. Or, in the pop-up, you can click the _Link_ tab, search the issue by name, and then click **Link Issue**. _Note: Issues aren't currently searchable by number._
+    1. Or, in the pop-up, you can click the _Link_ tab, search the issue by name, and then click **Link Issue**. _Issues aren't currently searchable by number._

         [{% asset gitlab/link-issue-by-name.png alt="pop-up modal to search issue name" %}]({% asset gitlab/link-issue-by-name.png @path %})